- Date and Time

 Healthcare professional lifestyle education series – Session 5

-This session is the final event in a series of five expert talks providing a continued professional development opportunity for individuals working within healthcare who have a special interest in lifestyle medicine.
+This session was the final event in a series of five expert talks providing a continued professional development opportunity for individuals working within healthcare who have a special interest in lifestyle medicine.

 Prof David Stensel: Too much of a good thing – can excessive exercise really damage the heart?